nbay13/toilkit/README.md

 ## Commands

-Toil-Kit provides a set of subcommands that can be used from the command line.
+toilkit provides a set of subcommands that can be used from the command line.
 Here's an overview of the available subcommands:

 ### Handling fastqs:
 - `fastq-merge`: Merge fastq files based on sample name